vanand46/n-tier-mern-app/README.md

-# n-tier-mern-app
+# N-Tier MERN App
-An example of how to develop  n-tier apps using MERN
+An example of developing n-tier applications using the MERN stack